 Instructions

-- Meanwhile remove the skins of the cucumber and slice lengthwise.
+- Meanwhile cut the cucumber (or zucchini) ends off and and slice lengthwise.
 Place two halves flat and slice again so you have 4 long slivers.
 Slice the slivers into small cucumber chunks.
 Rinse grape tomatoes and set a side.
-Peel carrots and then grate the carrots.
+Peel carrots and then grate and shred the carrots or use store-bought matchbox ones.
 Chop the broccoli into tiny pieces.
 Cut the onion into small dices.
-Put the vegetables in a small bowl and set aside.

-- Serve right away or chill this salad for a couple of hours before serving.
+- Add Italian dressing on top and combine well.
+Serve right away or chill this salad for a couple of hours before serving.
 This allows for an even more flavorful salad as the flavors combine.

 bacini siktirtme says